 News

-The start date is flexible, ideally between January and June 2023.
-If you are interested, please contact Jeremy Gunawardena (jeremy_gunawardena@hms.harvard.edu) and Sam Gershman (gershman@fas.harvard.edu).
+Applicants should have a background in cellular/molecular biology.
+The start date is flexible, ideally spring or summer 2025.
+If you are interested, please contact Sam Gershman (gershman@fas.harvard.edu).

 We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions or any other characteristic protected by law.